 - The scheme now proposes 1071 residential units, a minor reduction of 14 from the March 2022 submission, and thus remains far too dense given the prevailing scale and density of the existing community, the sensitive riverside location, heritage context, and the severe and unique access constraints of this site. - The Council's own Design Review Panel (DRP) "felt the scheme is too dense for this area and resonates more with Central London where higher density is expected."
-(DRP letter 28.02.22). - Many of the residential blocks still exceed 7 floors in height and overwhelm the character of the Thames bankside setting and still dominate the locally protected Maltings building and adjacent heritage assets. - An almost rural character prevails along the Thames from Putney/Hammersmith to Kew creating a green landscape corridor.
-The

-- densely packed blocks combined with their height and scale will destroy this unique stretch of the River Thames. - Those buildings above 7 floors contravene both the original Planning Brief but also the Local Plan and indeed the Pre-Publication Local Plan.
-There are absolutely no mitigating factors which could justify any relaxation of Policy. - Building 10 has been reduced in height by one floor which is welcomed, but is still too high.
+(DRP letter 28.02.22). - Many of the residential blocks still exceed seven floors in height and overwhelm the character of the Thames bankside setting and still dominate the locally-protected Maltings building and adjacent heritage assets. - An almost rural character prevails along the Thames from Putney/Hammersmith to Kew creating a green landscape corridor.
+The densely packed blocks combined with their height and scale will destroy this unique stretch of the River Thames. - Those buildings above seven floors contravene both the original Planning Brief but also the Local Plan and indeed the Pre-Publication Local Plan.
+There are absolutely no mitigating factors which could justify any relaxation of Policy. - Building 10 has been reduced in height by one floor which is welcomed.

-Infrastructure, Highways & Access
+• Infrastructure, Highways & Access

-- Traffic generation and congestion are still major concerns and serious ground for objections to these proposals.
+- Traffic generation and congestion continue to be of major concern and are serious grounds for objections to these proposals.
 There is just one means of access/egress to the site which is already gridlocked and not just at peak times.
-The supporting reports and data simply do not reflect the actual conditions of severe congestion and poor air quality. - Local residents are experiencing huge delays in travelling out of the area by car due to already increased congestion throughout the day, and equivalent delays on returning into Mortlake.
-This is compounded by an irregular train service where South Western Trains have decided that some trains should no longer stop at Mortlake with the result that taking to the road is the only travel option. - Development of the Homebase site, the Barnes Hospital site, and future redevelopment of the Kew Retail Park will make local conditions unsustainable. - Hammersmith Bridge remains closed to traffic with no prospect of it being fully re-opened for vehicular traffic and bus services for many years. - Local bus and train services have also been reduced and although 106 Agreement funds are allocated for improved local bus services, TfL have confirmed there are no definitive plans. - How Stantec can justifiably substantiate their proposed upgrading of the PTAL accessibility of the site given the above is implausible.
-(See Technical Note Bespoke PTAL Calculation Summary 01.07.22). - The proposed location of the bus stops and pedestrian crossings on the Lower Richmond Road and Mortlake High St, together with the Mortlake Station level crossing, will create unbearable constraints to traffic movement especially at am-peak times with the concentrated arrival of 1250 school pupils/staff and other site generated traffic/deliveries. - The scheme will significantly increase the local population by around 2500 residents and yet there is little or no provision for increased community facilities.
-The employment uses and a student population of 1250 will simply add to these local infrastructure pressures.
+The supporting reports and data simply do not reflect the actual conditions of severe congestion and poor air quality. - Local residents are experiencing huge delays in travelling out of the area by car due to already increased congestion throughout the day, and equivalent delays on returning into Mortlake. - Development of the Homebase site, the Barnes Hospital site, and future redevelopment of the Kew Retail Park will make local conditions unsustainable. - Hammersmith Bridge remains closed to traffic with no prospect of it being fully re-opened for vehicular traffic and bus services for many years.

+- Local bus and train services have also been reduced and although 106 Agreement funds are allocated for improved local bus services, TfL have confirmed there are no definitive plans. - How Stantec can justifiably substantiate their proposed upgrading of the PTAL accessibility of the site given the above is implausible.
+(See Technical Note Bespoke PTAL Calculation Summary 01.07.22). - The proposed location of the bus stops and pedestrian crossings on the Lower Richmond Road and Mortlake High St, together with the Mortlake Station level crossing, will create unbearable constraints to traffic movement especially at am-peak times with the concentrated arrival of 1250 school pupils/staff and other site generated traffic/deliveries. - The scheme will significantly increase the local population by around 2,500 residents and yet there is little or no provision for increased community facilities.
+The employment uses and a student population of 1,250 will simply add to these local infrastructure pressures.